Client Safeguards

 the vanguard group

-Vanguard offers open end mutual funds and ETFs, and is known for their exceptionally low expense ratios.
+Vanguard offers open end mutual funds, ETFs, and a variable annuity, and is known for their exceptionally low expense ratios.
 We find their passive index approach and low costs to be effective, especially when investing in bond mutual funds and bond exchange traded funds.

 utah educational savings plan logo png